-Have you ever seen a hotel in a movie and thought “Damn, I wish I could stay at that place”?
-Well, at some of them you really can!
-I put together a list of 9 real-life hotels that featured prominently in famous movies.
-Feeling like a movie character is just a few clicks away so get booking!
+Have you ever seen a hotel in a movie and thought, “Damn, I wish I could stay at that place”?
+Well, at some of them, you really can!
+So I put together a list of 9 real-life hotels featured prominently in famous movies.
+Feeling like a movie character is just a few clicks away, so get booking!

-Bob aka Bill Murray in his room a the Park Hyatt Hotel
+Bob aka Bill Murray in his room at the Park Hyatt Hotel

 Bob (Bill Murray) and Charlotte (Scarlett Johansson) in the Lost in Translation movie

-You probably didn’t watch Kubrick’s famous horror The Shining wishing you could be at that haunted hotel (unless you are an aspiring ghostbuster), but you might be feeling brave enough to visit the movie location.
-The interiors of the fictitious Overlook Hotel were shot at the film studio but the exteriors are a real place – Timberline Lodge in Oregon.
-Other than a film novelty, the hotel is a great holiday spot for skiing and snowboarding with some amazing slopes in the region.
-And all-year-round fantastic mountain views!
+You probably didn’t watch Kubrick’s famous horror The Shining wishing you could be at that haunted hotel (unless you are an aspiring ghostbuster).
+Still, you might be feeling brave enough to visit the movie location.
+The interiors of the fictitious Overlook Hotel were shot at the film studio, but the exteriors are a real place – Timberline Lodge in Oregon.
+Other than a film novelty, the hotel is a great holiday spot for skiing and snowboarding with some fantastic slopes in the region.
+And all-year-round incredible mountain views!

 Jack Torrance (Jack Nicholson) and Wendy Torrance (Shelley Duvall) starring in the cult horror movie, The Shining